 Fishing in Berlin Lake is good especially for walleye, bass, and crappies.
 Spring is the best time to fish; live bait and spinning lures are the most effective.
 During April, May, and June, crappies, largemouth bass, and smallmouth bass are taken in shallow water around submerged willows and brush.
 In July and August largemouths are caught in deeper water over bottom obstructions.
 Walleyes are taken in shallow water in early spring and then in deeper water when the water warms to 70° in June.
 A hydrographic fishing map (Publication 217) for Berlin Lake is available.

 Public facilities include roads and parking lots situated throughout the area.
 A dog training ground is maintained for year-round use.
 Several boat launching sites and commercial boat liveries provide fishing access to Berlin Lake.

 Further information may be obtained from the Area Manager, Berlin Lake Wildlife Area, 1806 Bonner Road, Deerfield, Ohio 44411; telephone (330) 654-2392; or Wildlife District Three Office, 912 Portage Lakes Drive, Akron, Ohio 44319; telephone (330) 644-2293.

 TURN IN A POACHER

-Ohio’s TIP, “Turn In a Poacher,” program is helping to curtail poaching throughout the state.
+Ohio’s TIP, (Turn In a Poacher) program helps to curtail poaching throughout the state.
 TIP is designed to involve the public in reporting wildlife violations.
 Citizens who observe wildlife violations should call the TIP toll-free hotline, 1-800-POACHER.